Restioson/xtra/README.md

     type Result = ();
 }

-// In the real world, the synchronous Handler trait would be better-suited (and is a few ns faster) impl AsyncHandler<Print> for Printer {
+// In the real world, the synchronous SyncHandler trait would be better-suited (and is a few ns faster) impl Handler<Print> for Printer {
     type Responder<'a> = impl Future<Output = ()> + 'a;

     fn handle(&mut self, print: Print, _ctx: &mut Context<Self>) -> Self::Responder<'_> {